microsoft/tale-suite/README.md

 7. Run benchmark evaluation where the LLM is provided the ground-truth walkthrough:

-        python benchmark.py --agent agents/llm_wlkthr.py wlkthr --envs JerichoEnvZork1
+        python benchmark.py --agent agents/llm_walkthrough.py walkthrough --envs JerichoEnvZork1

-*Note: The walkthrough agent does not add ">" to its action history as this causes the llm to then generate ">action" which is not accepted by the game engine.
-For example, the llm will first generate "action" but this will be appended to the context as ">action".
-Thus, the llm will then generate ">action1" which is not accepted by the game engine.
+You will need java 1.8+ installed to run the environments TextWorld-Express and ScienceWorld.

 ## Benchmarking LLMs